 Why I Love Hanging Baskets

 I like the look of flowers anywhere, and on a wide front porch, hanging baskets just seem right.
 I like to put up about 5 baskets, with hummingbird feeders in between them.
-Hanging flowers on the porch invite the hummingbirds, bees, and butterflies.
+Hanging flowers on the porch invite hummingbirds, bees, and butterflies.

 I love making my own because I know I can make much nicer ones than I see in stores.
-You can add a lot of color, match your home or outdoor decor, or do something funky.
+You can add a lot of colors, match your home or outdoor decor, or do something funky.

 Another reason I love hanging baskets is for the convenience of watering – it’s so easy to just go along and water them all in a row, rather than having plants scattered everywhere.
 If they are hanging, the neighbor’s cat or that pesky squirrel can’t get into them.

 DIY Hanging Baskets: How to Make Your Own

 Plastic is an obvious choice, but it does break down in the sun over time and many people are trying to get away from using plastics.
 Other alternatives are wood, vine, rope, ceramic, terra cotta, hypertufa, and other materials.
 Mine is a woven vine that is probably grape.
 I’ve also had willow baskets that work well.

 Whatever you choose for your basket, be sure it is large enough to contain the plants you want and sturdy enough to withstand wind and weather.

 This is the fun part – you can use almost any kind of plant that doesn’t get too tall.
 Good choices are vines or plants that will cascade over the edges.
 Here are some good examples for DIY hanging baskets:

 There are so many plants that it would be hard to list them all.
 You’ll need to consider a few things before you make your choices: